Pr0tiK1/Survival-game/README.markdown

 ## Support 💻

-For support, text me on discord, my username is pr0t1k
+For support, text me on discord, my username is pro.tik_